onnimonni/dotfiles/README.md

 ```

 ## UNLICENSE
-Use this package as you want to.
+Use these dotfiles as you want to.
 Sharing is caring!